glenwperry/glenwperry.github.io/about.md

 My Computing Timeline
 ----------------------------
-1994 - In order to play [Banshee](http://gamesnostalgia.com/en/game/banshee) I'm forced to find the .exe using the MS-DOS command line.
+1994 - In order to play [Banshee](http://gamesnostalgia.com/en/game/banshee) I'm forced to find the .exe using the the command line.

 1996 - My cousin from Bakersfield lets me join his "hacking crew".
-We type in multicolored sticky-caps and mail-bomb each other all summer.
-My hacker name is DJWarlock.
+We download all the progz we can find and mail-bomb each other all summer.
+My hacker name is DjWaRLocK.

-1998 - My friends and I learn how to 'view wource' and use use '''img-src'''.
+1998 - My friends and I learn how to `view source` and use use `img-src`.
 We make lots of Angelfire sites about professional wrestling.

 2001 - I drool over the [Soyo Dragon motherboard](http://techreport.com/review/3294/soyo-sy-k7v-dragon-plus-motherboard) for a year.
 I eventually get one and build my first computer.

 2002 - I set up an Apache server and can send emails from any made-up address I want.
 I am too afraid to do this.

-2003 - I get pretty good at Flash.
-I spend a lot of time making an absurd game where you try to kidnap Russel Crowe.
+2003 - I get pretty good at Flash and make a game where you try to kidnap Russel Crowe.

-2007 - In college, I decide dual-booting Windows and Ubuntu on my Dell Inspiron will impress my roommate.
+2007 - In college I decide dual-booting Windows and Ubuntu on my Dell Inspiron will impress my roommate.
 My computer never works the same again.

 2008 - I go to work for The Onion: A.V.
 Club. and for the first time get to do some professional front-end work.